BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 Viewed as an instrumental tool, technology is not strictly separate from us but is coupled with our bodies.
 It serves as an extension of our psychic and physical systems, influencing our mode of being.
-Technology shapes our means of communication and our material realities; it expands realms of possibilities, but simultaneously, extinguishes pre-existing lifestyles.
+Technology shapes our means of communication and our material realities; it expands realms of possibilities, but simultaneously, extinguishes pre-existing modes.

 For instance, the advent of cars transformed city planning and construction, subsequently making car ownership a necessity in many regions.
 Email revolutionized workplace communication ethics, making interaction with emails obligatory.